 Jen Johnson Speaker Bio

-Jen Johnson is a mindfulness coach and counselor teaching mindfulness, writing, and nature connection practices for inner peace, creativity, and wellbeing.
-She has been a counselor, speaker, and mindfulness teacher for 35+ years.
-Her writing has been published in book chapters, The Healing Muse, health and wellness magazines and blogs, and professional training manuals for counselors.
+Jen Johnson is a mindfulness coach and counselor teaching mindfulness, writing, and nature connection practices for inner calm, creative aliveness, and wellbeing.
+She has been a counselor, speaker, and mindfulness teacher for 40+ years.
+Her writing has been published in book chapters, a poetry anthology, The Healing Muse, health, wellness, and creativity publications, and professional training manuals.
 Jen is the author of Everyday Mindful column that explores finding refuge through mindfulness, creativity, and nature connection..

 Click here to learn more about Jen